 Lionel sulked in the red leather chair, taking stock.
 Images flickered within his memory.
-He could never talk about some awards by the queen herself.
+He could never talk about some awards by the King himself.
 However, there was proof of the future direction in front of him.
 A passed promotion, a knighthood deservedly given to the understudy In his thirties.

 Sir Tomson stood up and handed Lionel a thickly stuffed manila envelope, “Here’s your final papers.
 Your severance is in your accounts.
 We did recognize your work, Lionel.
 If you need any favors, let me know.
 Lord knows you earned quite a few.
 Take care, sir.”

 With that, Sir Tomson gave Lionel a final and proper salute.
 Lionel couldn’t detect what was wrong with the moment, total respect or total condescension.
 Lionel nodded, no longer part of the service, put on his hat and turned to leave, “You’ll need luck in your new job, old boy.
 I hope you didn’t exhaust it in the war.”

 Lionel thought about travels In service of the crown as he walked past secretaries typing and telephones ringing.
 Barcelona was very nice.
 Toulon on the Gulf of Lion?
 Tangiers?
 The Mediterranean.
 Not many places could compare to that coastline.
 Fishing calmed him.